 US 1 South

 US 1 South is where locals shop for the big name items at big name stores.
-You'll find Target, Marshalls, Ross, Barnes and Noble, Bealls, Bed, Bath, and Beyond.
+You'll find Target, Marshalls, Ross, as well as Bealls.
 If you're looking for items to spruce up the house or create homemade gifts for loved ones, you'll find Hobby Lobby and Michael's.
-And of course there's the Small Mall, with a JCPenny and Belk.
+And of course there's the small mall, with Belk.

 Now that you have some useful info about the different areas of St. Augustine for shopping, let's take a look at the Thanksgiving weekend, beginning with Black Friday.